emrancub/COPD-FusionNet/README.md

-# COPD-Fusion-Net: A Multimodal Deep Learning Framework for Robust Respiratory Disease Detection
+# COPD-FusionNet: A Multimodal Deep Learning Framework for Robust Respiratory Disease Detection

-COPD-Fusion-Net is a multimodal deep learning framework designed to detect Chronic Obstructive Pulmonary Disease (COPD) by fusing respiratory audio signals (coughs, breathing sounds) with patient metadata (symptoms, demographics).
+COPD-FusionNet is a multimodal deep learning framework designed to detect Chronic Obstructive Pulmonary Disease (COPD) by fusing respiratory audio signals (coughs, breathing sounds) with patient metadata (symptoms, demographics).
 👉 **Note:** At this stage, the repository contains **pseudocode / high-level templates** for all main programs.
 After the final decision from the target journal, we will release the **full implementation** and deploy a public **Streamlit demo (free community URL)**.

 This repository contains the official implementation of the paper:

-> **“COPD-Fusion-Net: Robust Multimodal Learning for Respiratory Disease Diagnosis”**
+> **“COPD-FusionNet: Robust Multimodal Learning for Respiratory Disease Diagnosis”**
 > Submitted to **IEEE Journal of Biomedical and Health Informatics (J-BHI)**, 2025.

 ---